ruichen199801/around/README.md

 #### Frontend

-* Implemented user-friendly webpages for users to create and browse posts and search other users' posts using *React*
+* Built user-friendly webpages for users to create and browse posts and search other users' posts using *React*
-* Improved the authentication using token-based registration/login/logout flow with *React Router v4* and server-side user authentication with *JWT*
+* Improved authentication using token-based registration/login/logout flow with *React Router v4* and server-side user authentication with *JWT*
 * Deployed to *AWS Amplify*

 #### Backend

-* Launched a scalable web service in *Go* to handle user posts and account info
+* Launched a scalable web service in *Go* to handle user posts and account information
-* Used *ElasticSearch* to support searching posts based on keyword or username
+* Used *Elasticsearch* to support searching posts based on keyword or username
 * Deployed to *Google Cloud (Google App Engine)*

 <br><em>Ruichen Zhang</em>